 Another View of the cars.

-Old cogs that have been replaced.
+I found old cogs that had been replaced.

 Another view inside the shop.

-The train sets came in with the one car train attached to the front of our two car set.
+The train sets came in with the one-car train attached to the front of our two-car set.

-The RideThe passengers boarded the cars with the names on them with Chris and I being assigned to the Leadville car with seats 7 and 8, as all seats are assigned.
+The passengers boarded the named cars, with Chris and I being assigned to the Leadville car in seats 7 and 8 since all seats are assigned.

-We came to Minnehaha which is the site of a siding, water tower and a waterfall on the south side of our train.
+We came to Minnehaha, which is the site of a siding, water tower, and a waterfall on the south side of our train.
 We started up the very steep "Son of a Gun Hill" and through Hell Gate.

 The view of the mountain nearing Deer Park.